-For 2013 and prior years, the (provision for) benefit from income taxes was related to certain state and foreign income taxes.
+For 2013 and prior years, the (provision for) benefit from income taxes was related to state and foreign income taxes.
 As we have incurred operating losses in all periods to date and recorded a full valuation allowance against our deferred tax assets, we have not historically recorded a provision for federal income taxes.
-In 2014, however, we recognized a \$0.8 million deferred tax benefit related to the release of U.S. valuation allowance as a result of Nexgate acquisition in the fourth quarter of 2014.
+However, in 2015 we recognized \$0.1 million deferred tax expense, and in 2014 we recognized a \$0.8 million deferred tax benefit related to the release of U.S. valuation allowances as a result of business acquisitions.
 Realization of any of our deferred tax assets depends upon future earnings, the timing and amount of which are uncertain.
-Utilization of our net operating losses may be subject to substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
+Utilization of our net operating losses and research and development credits may be subject to substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 Analyses have been conducted to determine whether an ownership change had occurred since inception.
-The analyses have indicated that although an ownership change occurred in a prior year, the net operating losses and research and development credits would not expire before utilization as a result of the ownership change.
+The analyses have indicated that although ownership changes have occurred in prior years, the net operating losses and research and development credits would not expire before utilization as a result of the ownership change.
 In the event we have subsequent changes in ownership, net operating losses and research and development credit carryovers could be limited and may expire unutilized as a result of the subsequent ownership change.